yegor256/blog/_posts/2014/dec/2014-12-15-how-much-your-objects-encapsulate.md

 a single URL as an argument of its constructor.
 This tells us that the object of this class, after being constructed, will represent a web page.
-The second class accepts no arguments, which tells us that the object of it will represent ... the Universe.
+The second class accepts no arguments, which tells us that the object of it will represent... the Universe.

 {% quote In order to understand what real-life entity an object represents, look at its constructor %}